joeesmithh/ceg2350f25-joeesmithh/Lab02/README.md

 4. Command(s) to modify `share` to have group ownership of `squad`:
     ```bash
     sudo chown :squad /home/ubuntu/share # change the group associated with share directory
-    chmod 070 /home/ubuntu/share # the group is now the sole owner of share directory
+    chmod -R 070 /home/ubuntu/share # the group now has full permission of the directory and everything in it
     ```
 5. Describe your tests and commands with the user account:
     ```bash